timbru31/SilkSpawners/README.md

 * Optional support for custom mobs added by client/server mods
 * Optional support for spawning any entity with spawn eggs (dragons, non-creature entities, etc.)
 * Optional support for dumping entity ID map on startup for debugging mods
+* Compatible with MCPC builds of CraftBukkit (see useExtraMobs config option)
+* Compatible with CraftBukkit++ (see spawnersUnstackable)
 * Flexible creature type names on input (pigman, zombiepigman, pigzombie, etc. all accepted), official names on output (Magma Cube, not "LavaSlime")

 ## Usage